 Have you ever wondered why some people have thick luscious hair while others are on the real struggle bus, battling hair thinning and even balding?

 Hair health, just like skin, is a subtle sign of the inner workings of our body.
-The process of hair growth is complex and relies upon multiple factors including our genetic expression and the right hormonal balance being present. (source)
+The process of hair growth is complex and relies upon multiple factors including our genetic expression and proper hormonal balance. (source)

-As the hair grows, it passes by the sebaceious gland, an oil-producing gland that lubricates and waterproofs the hair and skin.
+As the hair grows, it passes by the sebaceous gland, an oil-producing gland that lubricates and waterproofs the hair and skin.

 Hair growth occurs in phases and not all your follicles are active at once.

 It is normal to lose around 50-100 hairs a day.
 This happens because an individual hair follicle shuts down.
-Hair follicles on the top of your head produce hair for about 2-6 years at a time.
-When one shuts down the hair falls out.
-Others will come back online so we should normally retain our naturally thickness.
+Hair follicles on the top of your head produce hair for about 2-6 years at a time and once one shuts down, the hair falls out.
+Simultaneously, others will come back online so we should normally retain our naturally thickness.

 Unfortunately, there is a large genetic component to hair loss that is outside of our control. (source)